Roundtable on proposed reform to UK data protection legislation

 Norton Rose Fulbright, London

-Roundtable to enable companies and their advisors, to provide feedback and constructive comments to Julia Lopez, DCMS Minister, on the government’s proposals on reforming UK data protection legislation.
+Roundtable to enable companies and their advisors, to provide feedback and constructive comments to the DCMS Minister, on the government’s proposals on reforming UK data protection legislation.

-The government is considering nearly 3,000 comments to its consultation document, Data: A new direction, and is planning to publish its response and the main lines of its policy decisions in spring 2022.
+The government has considered nearly 3,000 comments to its consultation document, Data: A new direction, and published its response and the main lines of its policy decisions on 17 June: Data: a new direction - government response to consultation.

 To provide a familiar structure to the discussion, the programme follows the lines of the original consultation document.